This support article will give you key information on how to trade-in your old eligible phone to earn credit towards your Vodafone bill or new plan.

 If you traded-in your device and didn’t sign up a new phone plan, your trade-in credit will be applied as a recurring monthly credit to your bill for your existing Vodafone service for your choice of 12, 24 or 36 months.

 If you’ve signed up to a new phone plan, you can have your trade-in credit applied in full to the final bill for your existing phone plan (if you have one), or have the trade-in credit applied as a recurring monthly credit to your new device plan for the term of your new plan over 12, 24 or 36 months.

 If you cancel your service before your full trade-in credit has been applied, then the remaining balance of your credit will be forfeited.
-However, your trade-in credit will offset any included charges from your service such as monthly plan fees and any device or accessory repayments.

 Your forfeited credit includes any additional or bonus credit.